rposener/didactic/instruct/OBSERVABILITY.md

 ```

 **An important note**
 > Now, before we continue with this discussion, I'm going to tell you that I believe our code should have both.
 While I do believe that a declarative approach is easier, there are times that in response to User Input there is so much todo, it becomes much more expressive to write declarative **Event Handler** code.
-I draw the line there, as I advocate that declarative event handler code no matter how complex, should update Observable Application State in order to udpate the DOM.
+I draw the line there, as I advocate that declarative event handler code no matter how complex, should update Observable Application State in order to update the DOM.
 Only in unusual or limited scenarios would I expect to see imperative DOM updates.

 The declarative syntax is much more expressive, simpler and easier to understand but it doesn't work natively.